brianwisti/rgb-brain-hugo/site/content/post/2019/05/kitty-terminal.md

 Anyways, back to ligatures.
 They let you pretend you’re using that rich library of symbols.

 Gnome Terminal does not support ligatures, at least not on my system.
-Konsole from the *inbox/KDE* project does, but adds many KDE-specific dependencies to my system.
+Konsole from the *KDE* project does, but adds many KDE-specific dependencies to my system.
 I wanted to find something a bit more lightweight.

 kitty satisfies that need.